HOKA Skyward X Running Shoe Review

 See details on graph tool

-This shoe is very cushioned at the heel, offering a plush experience.
+This shoe is amazingly cushioned at the heel, offering a plush experience.
 It absorbs impact really well, compressing smoothly to deliver a forgiving ride.
-This cushioning, combined with the shoe's towering stack height, provides a very comfortable ride, perfect for easy miles and long runs.
+Combined with the shoe's towering stack height, it delivers a very comfortable ride, perfect for easy miles and long runs.

 Forefoot Cushioning